build-on-aws/content/tutorials/practical-cloud-guide/deploy-a-java-application-on-linux/index.md

 description: "As a cloud engineer you will deploy a variety of applications on different types of servers in the cloud.
 Learn how to deploy a SpringBoot Java application on a AWS Lightsail Linux VPS."
 tags:
     - tutorials
-    - Java
+    - java
-    - SpringBoot
+    - spring-boot
-    - Lightsail
+    - lightsail
-    - "IT Pros"
+    - it-pros
 authorGithubAlias: "spara"
 authorName: "Sophia Parafina"
-date: 2023-31-05
+date: 2023-05-31
 ---

-The [previous tutorial](https://www.buildon.aws/tutorials/practical-cloud-guide/deploy-an-asp-net-core-application-on-windows-server-with-aws-lightsail/) demonstrated how to create a Windows Server VPS and deploy an ASP.NET Core application.
+The [previous tutorial](/tutorials/practical-cloud-guide/deploy-an-asp-net-core-application-on-windows-server-with-aws-lightsail/) demonstrated how to create a Windows Server VPS and deploy an ASP.NET Core application.
 A common and similar task is deploying a Java application on a Linux server.
 While Javascript frameworks such as Express.js have increased in popularity for applications in the cloud, Java frameworks such as SpringBoot are equally popular in enterprise environments.

 This tutorial demonstrates how to deploy a Java application on a Linux Virtual Private Server (VPS) with AWS Lightsail.
-If you’re unfamiliar with AWS Lightsail check out the overview in the [previous tutorial](https://www.buildon.aws/tutorials/practical-cloud-guide/deploy-an-asp-net-core-application-on-windows-server-with-aws-lightsail/).
+If you’re unfamiliar with AWS Lightsail check out the overview in the [previous tutorial](/tutorials/practical-cloud-guide/deploy-an-asp-net-core-application-on-windows-server-with-aws-lightsail/).
 We’ll use the previous DevOps scenario where the software is compiled by a CI/CD and stored in an S3 bucket.
 You copy the software or artifact from AWS S3 bucket or object store to deploy on a Linux VPS.

 ## What you will learn